Skip to main content

 The Kingsway Flats in South Arbury, built in the mid-1960s, with their hills and silver birches.
 The hills were a popular destination for bored children in the 1960s, 1970s and 1980s - along with the 'The Hump', 'The Seats' and 'The Block'.

-The Arbury/Harborough Meadows, north of Arbury Road.
+The Arbury/Harborough Meadows, furlongs and Corner, north of Arbury Road.
 'Harborough' was a variation on the Arbury name.

 'Cambridge News', 1969: a Roman villa with underfloor heating (a 'hypercaust') has been discovered in the Arbury Meadows north of Arbury Road, soon to be followed by iron age finds.
 The villa was on the site of Northfield Avenue and King's Hedges School - which is in the city's most historic Arbury area, not King's Hedges, a small farm north of the guided busway.